LearnLib/alex/README.md

 ## Installation

-Make sure you have Java 8 installed on your system.
+Make sure you have Java 8 or 11 installed on your system.
 We advise to use a modern web browser like Google Chrome, Mozilla Firefox or Microsoft Edge with JavaScript enabled.

 1. [Download](https://github.com/LearnLib/alex/releases/latest) the latest version.